daomcgill/daomcgill.github.io/essays/upgrading-javascript.md

 ### JavaScript and WODs

+WODs: High pressure coding assignments that have to be completed within a time limit.
-I think JavaScript is an optimal language for use in WODs since they are timed and high-pressure.
+I think JavaScript is an optimal language for use in WODs.
 I was a little intimidated by the WODs at first, but they have actually proven to be a good way to learn to write code under pressure.
 I usually spend a long time thinking about what I will write before I actually start, but the WODs have shown me that sometimes this is not as necessary as I once thought.